cert-manager/website/content/docs/tutorials/getting-started-aks-letsencrypt/README.md

 Hostname: helloweb-55cb4cd887-tjlvh
 ```

-> ⚠️ We used curl's `--insecure` option because it rejects self-signed certificates by default.
-> Later you will learn how to create a trusted SSL certificate signed by Let's Encrypt.
->
 > 📖 Read more about [Using a Service to Expose Your App](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/).
 >
 > 📖 Read more about [Using a public IP address and DNS label with the Azure Kubernetes Service (AKS) load balancer](https://learn.microsoft.com/en-us/azure/aks/static-ip).